identivia/.github/profile/README.md

 <ul>
     <li>Review code + release info/feature development
     <li>Propose PRs
-    <li>Fork KYCsecure
+    <li>Fork Identivia
 </ul>

 To request support, please visit http://identivia.com/help and click the Contact support button on the right-hand side.

 # We're Hiring!

 Interested in contributing in a big way?
-Consider joining KYCsecure!
+Consider joining Identivia!
 We're hiring for many positions.
 Please take a look at the [Careers page](https://identivia.com/careers/) to see what opportunities are currently open as well as what it's like to work at KYCsecure.

 # Contribute